PundiAI/pundi-docs/pundi-aifx/delegators/delegator-cli-guide.md

 #### Primer on Governance

-The Pundi AIFX has a built-in governance system that lets bonded FX holders vote on proposals.
+The Pundi AIFX has a built-in governance system that lets bonded PUNDIAI holders vote on proposals.
 There are three types of proposal:

 * `Text Proposals`: These are the most basic type of proposals.
 They can be used to get the opinion of the network on a given topic.
 * `Parameter Proposals`: These are used to update the value of an existing parameter.